 Make chocolate cake batter

 - Preheat oven to 350 F.

-- Coat each cocotte with coconut oil and dust with cocoa powder.
+- Grease each cocotte or cake pan with butter and dust with cocoa powder.
 Or whatever pan you are using.

-- Into a large mixing bowl, add the ACV and milk, and set aside for 10 minutes to activate.
+- Into a large mixing bowl, add the lemon juice and milk, and set aside for 10 minutes to activate.